Samstag, 1. Juli 2023

 Arcos started recording for Columbia as planned, and she brought Bonanova along.
 Bonanova's Tango repertoire in the studios seemed more current than that of Arcos, Pulido, or Moriche, he called himself King of Tango too.
 And he sang in a very strange style considering his baritone and operatic upbringing, maybe he was trying to "sound Argentine".
 He also composed songs and Tangos.
 Arcos and Bonanova started recording for Okeh too.
 Tango was now featured prominently in their repertoire, and they sang duos.
 Bonanova's recordings for Okeh credit a mysterious Orquesta Típica Argentina, though there is no indication that any Argentine musicians were in town at the time other than Cobián and Bohr.

-Finally, the International Novelty Orchestra (Orquesta Internacional), one of the many Victor studio ensembles, recorded the fox trot Oh Paris!, yet another indication that Bohr was trying to land a contract somewhere.
-The performance was directed from the celesta by Leroy Shield, and the evidence suggests that he became Bohr's main contact in the Victor company.
+In November the Uruguayan musician Hugo Mariani recorded Bohr's fox trot Pero hay una melena for Gennett Records.
+And on December 22 the International Novelty Orchestra (Orquesta Internacional), one of the many Victor studio ensembles, recorded the fox trot Oh Paris!, further indication that Bohr was trying to land a contract anywhere.
+The performance was directed from the celesta by Leroy Shield, and the evidence suggests that he became Bohr's main contact inside Victor.

 Cuban pianist Nilo Menéndez Barnet was in the Columbia studios that season too, he also recorded Bohr's compositions, as well as a handful of Canaro's hits from the previous year, evidence that Bohr traveled with sheets and became close with Menéndez.
 Menéndez was in New York since 1924, and had played on radio with Pulido.
 He recorded for Columbia since September 1925 and helped popularize Cuban rhythms like the Son and the Danzón.